 NORTHERN NORWAY – THE REGION OF LIGHT:

-Northern Norway is generally recognisable by the tall, dramatic mountains rising straight up from the ocean, the many picturesque fishing villages, and the amazing light.
+Northern Norway is generally recognizable by the tall, dramatic mountains rising straight up from the ocean, the many picturesque fishing villages, and the amazing light.
 Northern Norway not only houses Norwegians, but also the indigenous sami people, making this region particularly culturally rich and diverse.

 Life is not measured by the number breaths we take, but by the moments that takes our breath away.

 Northern Norway is also great to visit during the summer months.
-In the summer you can experience the midnight sun, hike amazing mountains, and coastal activities such as kayaking, boating, or surfing.
+In the summer you can experience the midnight sun, hike amazing mountains, and do coastal activities such as kayaking, boating, kiting or surfing.
 Northern Norway is Norway’s largest region, and you would have to drive for a long time to get through it all.
 Luckily, there are so many possibilities in the different areas of Northern Norway, that you can easily stay in one place for weeks, never wanting to leave.